cloudposse-terraform-components/aws-runs-on/README.md

           VpcFlowLogRetentionInDays: 14
 ```

-### Embedded networking (Runs On managed VPC)
+Embedded networking (RunsOn managed VPC)

-When no VPC details are set, the component will create a new VPC and subnets for you.
-This is done via the CloudFormation template.
+When no VPC details are set, the component will create a new VPC and subnets via the CloudFormation template.

-Note, you should set the `VpcCidrBlock` parameter to the CIDR block of the VPC that will be created.
+Set the `VpcCidrBlock` parameter to the CIDR block of the VPC that will be created.

-(`runs-on.yaml`)
+(runs-on.yaml)

 ```yaml
 import: